This cake pricing guide has been a long time coming. I cannot begin to tell you how many times I’ve been asked how to price a cake.

 Just be sure you don’t try to undercut other local bakers or cake shops in price.
 The cake community is small, and you want to support your fellow bakers.

 If you get a cake order solely because your rate is cheaper, you might not be gaining the clientele you want.
-The type of person who shops around for the cheapest custom cake they can find are usually not someone you want to be a repeat customer.
+The type of person who shops around for the cheapest custom cake they can find is usually not someone you want to be a repeat customer.
 Trust me on that!

 You also can devalue custom baking in your area if you set your prices too low, which hurts everyone in the end.

-Understand That Other Bakers aren’t Competition, They’re Fellow Artists
+Understand That Other Bakers Aren’t Competition, They’re Fellow Artists

 In the beginning of my cake journey, I naively saw other bakers as competition.

 In reality, each cake maker has their own unique style and offerings.
-It might take a bit of time to develop your style, but you naturally will the more cakes you make.
+It might take a bit of time to develop your style, but you will naturally the more cakes you make.